-For a trip that’s varied, exciting and exclusive to your group, go ultimate!
-Explore Spencer Glacier on an overnight trip exclusive to your small party of three to six.
-Take the Alaska Railroad to Spencer Lake, kayak across to the glacier, and enjoy hours exploring the blue ice before you settle in for the night.
-The next morning, after a hot breakfast, more glacier exploration and lunch, you are whisked backed to Girdwood in style: by helicopter, of course.
+For a trip that’s varied, exciting and all-encompassing, go Ultimate!
+Start your day taking the Alaska Railroad to Spencer Lake.
+From there, you’ll kayak through icebergs and across the lake to Spencer Glacier.
+After a short helicopter ride up glacier to the ice-basecamp, you will enjoy hours exploring the blue ice before you settle in for the night, after enjoying an Alaskan seafood dinner of course!
+The next morning, after a hot breakfast, experience more glacier exploration before you are whisked backed to Girdwood in style by helicopter.

 A whirlwind of experiences

-The Ultimate Glacier Overnight is a continuous journey of amazing experiences in just 27 hours, but it’s so well organized that it doesn’t feel rushed.
-The overnight gives you flexibility to go at your group’s pace and to explore more of the glacier.
-The entire journey is guided by experienced and accommodating glacier guides who will help you understand Alaska’s natural history and will provide the info and tools you need to explore in style.
+The Ultimate Glacier Overnight is a continuous journey of amazing experiences in two adventure-filled days.
+The Ultimate Overnight gives you flexibility to go at your group’s pace offering the most time spent on the ice.
+The entire journey is guided by experienced and accommodating glacier guides who will help you understand Alaska’s natural history and will provide the instruction and tools you need to explore in style.

-Once off the train, it’s about a mile drive to the edge of Lake Spencer, where you’ll gear up for a surreal kayak journey through dark glacial meltwaters, gliding past larger icebergs and small chunks of ice.
-The paddling isn’t strenuous, but you’ll be on the water about 2 hours checking out the icebergs, taking photos and enjoying the immensity of Spencer Glacier on the approach.
+Once off the train, you’ll head to the edge of Lake Spencer to gear up for a surreal kayak journey through dark glacial meltwaters, gliding through an iceberg forest.
+The paddling isn’t strenuous, but you’ll be on the water about two hours checking out icebergs, taking photos and enjoying the immensity of Spencer Glacier on the approach.

-Once you land your kayaks near the glacier- a ½ mile hike takes you to a spot where the Helicopter can pick you up for the short ride up the glacier.
-After hors d'oeuvres and settling in at camp, you’ll put on helmets and crampons and your expert glacier guide will give you safety lessons and some practice.
-Together you’ll have several hours to explore the incredible features of the glacier: blue ice, crevasses, ice caves, and moulins.
-You’ll learn about Alaska’s natural history, glaciology, and will have plenty of time for photos along the way.
+Once you land your kayaks near the glacier, a half-mile hike takes you to the helicopter for a short ride up glacier to the ice-basecamp.
+After hors d'oeuvres and settling in at camp, you’ll get geared-up with helmets and crampons.
+Together with your expert glacier-guide, you’ll explore incredible glacier features such as: blue ice, crevasses, ice caves and moulins.
+You’ll learn about Alaska’s natural history, glaciology and will have plenty of time for photos along the way!
+Try ice climbing as an add-on - you may be surprised by your affinity for vertical adventure once you’re harnessed up with ice axe in hand!

-Arrive at camp by 6:30-7, where the Camp Manager will be waiting for you with snacks, hot drinks and a tour of camp facilities.
-The Everest Base Camp style tents are comfortable for your entire party, offering a spacious areas for gathering, a table for eating or playing cards, and window portals that let in natural light.
-You’ll also learn those important details about bathroom arrangements and boundaries of the camp (no wandering while camped on a glacier!)
+After ice exploration, your Camp Manager will be waiting for you with snacks, hot drinks and a tour of camp facilities.
+The Everest Base Camp style tents are comfortable for your entire party, offering spacious areas for gathering, a table for eating or playing cards and window portals that let in natural light.

-Back at camp, enjoy dinner with an incredible panoramic view of the glacier, lake, and mountains.
-You’ll be served locally sourced meal, like Alaskan salmon with pasta, salad, dessert and hot drinks.
-Since this is an ultimate adventure, go all out and pre-order an Alaskan crab leg dinner for a sumptuous dining experience.
+For dinner, you’ll enjoy a scrumptious dining experience with incredible panoramic views of the glacier, lake and mountains.
+You’ll be served locally sourced meals, like Alaskan crab legs or salmon with pasta, salad, dessert and hot drinks.

-Finally, settle in to your cot, and cozy sleeping bag with pillow for something you may never do again: spending the night on a glacier.
-In the morning, awaken to hot coffee, cocoa or tea and hot oatmeal.
-You'll have plenty of time for more glacier exploration and lunch before the helicopter pick-up at 2pm for your flight back.
+Although it’s evening, you’ll enjoy the midnight sun casting unique shadows and patterns throughout the Placer Valley and surrounding mountains.
+Finally, settle into your cot and cozy sleeping bag with pillow for this once-in-a-lifetime experience: spending the night on a glacier!
+Awaken the next morning to hot coffee, cocoa or tea and hot oatmeal.
+You'll have plenty of time for more glacier exploration and lunch before the helicopter pick-up for your flight back.

 Scenic helicopter ride

-There’s nothing cooler than a grand exit, and the last part of your adventure delivers.
-Your helicopter will land right on the glacier and pick you up for a 20 minute scenic flight back to Portage or the Alyeska Resort.
-Once you lift-off, you get a totally different perspective of the area, with an aerial view of the glacier, lake, mountains and river valley.
+There’s nothing cooler than a grand exit and the last part of your adventure delivers!
+Your helicopter will land right on the glacier and pick you up for a 20-minute scenic flight back to Portage or Girdwood.
+At lift-off, you’ll get a totally different perspective of the area with an aerial view of the glacier, lake, mountains and river valley.

 About Ascending Path